Government Financial Support

 Coronavirus Job Retention Scheme

-If you cannot maintain your current workforce because your operations have been severely affected by coronavirus (COVID-19), you can furlough employees and apply for a grant that covers 80% of their usual monthly wage costs, up to £2,500 a month, plus the associated Employer National Insurance contributions and pension contributions (up to the level of the minimum automatic enrolment employer pension contribution) on that subsidised furlough pay.
+If you cannot maintain your workforce because your operations have been affected by coronavirus (COVID-19), you can furlough employees and apply for a grant to cover a portion of their usual monthly wage costs where you record them as being on furlough.

 Coronavirus (COVID-19) guidance for Community Interest Companies (CICs)

 The Office of the Regulator of Community Interest Companies (CICs) has robust plans in place to maintain services for CICs and protect the welfare of employees during the Coronavirus (COVID-19) outbreak.
 For more information please visit Coronavirus (COVID-19) guidance for Community Interest Companies (CICs) (external link).

 Following the impact of Coronavirus the traditional Rosebud Fund has been renewed to support Lancashire businesses when they need it most.
 Making sure that every business has access to the capital it needs regardless of the economic conditions.

 With loans available from £10,000 to £300,000 and complimentary business support available

 For more information and to apply visit the Rosebud Rebound Fund (external link)

 Local support for employees: Skills for Work